Using the Library Reading List in Canvas

 |Once added, click Cite It! to add websites to your Reading Lists.
 View this file for a list of supported Cite It!
 Sites.
 Cite It! automatically saves the title, URL, and other details.
 Always check for accuracy when using Cite It!.|

-When you first open the Reading List feature in UTSA Blackboard Learn, the Cite It! window has a link to an explanatory video on installing the bookmarklet.
+When you first open the Reading List feature in UTSA Canvas, the Cite It! window has a link to an explanatory video on installing the bookmarklet.
 Open the guide to view the video.

-You must be logged in to UTSA Blackboard Learn and Reading Lists to use Cite It!.
+You must be logged in to UTSA Canvas and Reading Lists to use Cite It!.
 Cite It! will prompt you to log in if you have not already.

 When viewing a website with a resource that you would like to add to a reading list, select the Cite It!
 Bookmarklet.
 The Cite It! pane will appear.